thejerrytan/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][heatmap_before_after]

-In order to smooth the bounding boxes from frame to frame and prevent jittery effects - false positives appearing for a single frame and disappearing next, I implemented a time-averaged heatmap over 5 frames, which I then use for labelling.
+In order to smooth the bounding boxes from frame to frame and prevent jittery effects - false positives appearing for a single frame and disappearing next, I pass the heatmap over last 15 frames through a median filter to remove outliers, which I then use for labelling.

 ---